cobeylab/v_gene_selection/README.md

 4. Running simulations
 5. Analyzing simulation results

-Because parts several steps are computationally expensive and assume access to a computing cluster, we provide intermetiade files in this Dryad repository so users can choose to reproduce the analyses starting from different points.
+Because several steps are computationally expensive and assume access to a computing cluster, we provide intermediate files in this Zenodo repository [Link pending] so users can reproduce the analyses starting from different points.
+After downloading the compressed file from Zenodo, decompress it and put the contents in the root folder of the code.

 ## Dependencies